Director of Undergraduate Studies, Anthropology; Professor, Anthropology

 About

 Alaina Lemon is a socio-cultural, linguistic, and historical anthropologist.
-She has worked in the Romani diaspora and in Russia.
-She tracks debates about communication and contact as they relate to material struggles over political and social change.
+She tracks debates about communication and contact as they relate to material struggles over political and social change, especially as they affect people of the Romani diaspora and of Russia, where she conducted years of fieldwork.

 Divisions of phatic and other communicative meta-labors, access to media infrastructures, and ideologies of rupture, animation, and affect are themes running through writing based on research in theater schools and on film sets, in Moscow's markets and on the Metro, in kitchens and in front of television sets, documenting encounters among living people and animals as well as drawing from archival and media texts.